Ubuntu和Debian系统 安装中文语言包

 echo -e "\nStart dump MySQL ..."

-for db_name in $MYSQL_DBS
+for db_name in $MYSQL_DBS; do

-mysqldump -u $MYSQL_USER -h $MYSQL_SERVER -p$MYSQL_PASS $db_name > "$BACKUP_SRC/MySQL_bak/$BACKUP_NAME-$db_name-$NOW.sql"
+if ! mysqldump --no-tablespaces -u $MYSQL_USER -h $MYSQL_SERVER -p"$MYSQL_PASS" "$db_name" > "$BACKUP_SRC/MySQL_bak/$BACKUP_NAME-$db_name-$NOW.sql"; then

 done